 Besides the record, we had to buy ballet slippers for the 'soft' reels.
 I seem to remember going into Central Square in Cambridge to buy ballet slippers there.
 We also had to get 'hard' shoes from Ireland for the Hornpipes.
 What did we wear for the jigs?
 Hard shoes?
 We would have to trace our two feet on a piece of paper and that was sent to Ireland for the shoes.
 If the older pupils outgrew their hard shoes, they could pass them on to younger pupils.
 It was always a big deal when the hard shoes arrived!

 Of course we had to have costumes - green wool costumes - nothing like today's thousand dollar extravaganzas.
-I remember going over to Sis Stoney's house - she was Jimmy McCarthy's daughter - she lived off of Mount Auburn Street - her son Billy was a year of two older than me.
+I remember going over to Sis Stoney's house - she was Jimmy McCarthy's daughter - she lived off of Mount Auburn Street - her son Billy was a year or two older than me.
 My mother must have bought the material and probably the pattern, and I think Sis Stoney made the costume.
 I was allergic to wool so my mother had to line my costume with a satiny material.
 There was embroidery all along the bottom - I did that myself - it seemed to take forever.
 We had a gold shawl over our right shoulder held in place in front with a Tara Brooch.
-I still have that Tara Brooch and wear on my jackets and some fleeces.
+I still have that Tara Brooch and wear it on my jackets and some fleeces.
 I also have my dancing costume - I just put it in storage in Leominster - I'll have to go up and take a picture of it.

 This is not my Irish dancing Tara Brooch but one that Aunt Monica/Mamie Murphy gave me.
 Somewhat similar to my dancing one.